Let’s get you startedSign in or create an account to view your personalized quotes.

 • Grace period after a missed payment: When you’re late or skip a payment, a car insurance grace period is the time in which your insurance company allows you to pay before canceling the policy.

 • Grace period for a new vehicle: You need insurance to drive your vehicle off the lot.
-A new car grace period is temporary coverage for up to 30 days until your vehicle is correctly added to your policy.
+A new car grace period is temporary coverage for up to 30 days until you add your new vehicle to your policy.
 This coverage can be through your current insurance policy in good faith.
 The dealership can also provide it if your insurance company can’t.

 The car insurance grace period allows you to drive your vehicle with adequate coverage until you can make a payment arrangement.
 Continued non-payment after your grace period ends can result in the termination of your car insurance policy.